Sun-Reporter

 The Sun-Reporter is an American weekly newspaper serving the African-American community of San Francisco.

+History

-It was founded in 1943.
+The newspaper was founded in 1943.
 When Carlton Benjamin Goodlett, the paper's longtime owner, died in 1997, Amelia Ashley-Ward became the paper's proprietor.
 The Sun-Reporter owns the regions two other black weeklies, the California Voice and the Metro Reporter.

-Notable journalists associated with the paper include Thomas C. Fleming.
+Notable journalists associated with the paper include Thomas C. Fleming and Belva Davis.